dolthub/docs/content/reference/sql/server/replication.md

 ### Asynchronous replication

 By default, replication is synchronous.
-The push must complete before the commit function is returned.
+The push must complete before the commit procedure returns.
 You can enable asynchronous replication using the [`@@dolt_async_replication` system variable](../version-control/dolt-sysvars.md#doltasyncreplication).
 This setting will increase the speed of Dolt commits at the expense of consistency with replicas.

 ```
 $ dolt config --add --local sqlserver.global.dolt_async_replication 1